South East Dermatology Telehealth Platform

 Our clinic will send you a checklist prior to your appointment to ensure that you are prepared.
 Clinical photos (eg photos of your rash or acne) will need to be sent in advance, you will need to have access to the internet, and leading up to the time of the consultation, you will receive details on how to “dial in” to your consultation (Zoom, Skype, Facetime and GPconsults are different platforms that may be used)

-At this moment, we will be offering Telehealth consultations until the end of June 2020.
-We will reassess this closer to this time.
+We are continually assessing the availability of our Telehealth service.
 Factors include the status of the COVID-19 pandemic and whether we feel that we are able to sustain and match the quality of care we are able to provide with our usual face-to-face consultations.
 We also very much value feedback from our patients on this journey.